 ACEJMC won't assess a unit that does not cling to the Council's open responsibility necessity to give dependable and current maintenance and graduation information on its site, and other understudy accomplishment data.

-It won't assess units which aren't licensed by provincially or broadly perceived authorizing office.
+It won't assess units that aren't licensed by provincially or broadly perceived authorizing office.

 The council won't re-establish a foundation's accreditation status or consider starting accreditation status on the off chance that it is subjected to between time activity by any national or provincial authorizing office which will prompt loss of accreditation status.

-If an establishment's both expert and non-proficient parts are certified, at that point the board's productions will just include proficient segments which fall under the extent of ACEJMC.
+If an establishment's both expert and non-proficient parts are certified, at that point the board's productions will just include proficient segments that fall under the extent of ACEJMC.